roadwarriorslive/Pipulate/README.rst

 Cheerleading for Anaconda, Jupyter Notebook and Pandas
 ****************************************

-The above example also shows that even if you know Python, there's some new learning to do here for things like casting datatypes, which is actually different from pure Python.
+The above example with .astype() also shows that even if you know Python, there's some new learning to do here for things like casting datatypes, which is actually different from pure Python.
 Pandas sits on NumPy which is a popular C-optimized Python library that provides N-dimensional arrays for the same kind of work that IBM dinosaurs still do in Fortran for science and stuff.
 Pandas is a FRAMEWORK on top of NumPy for such work, but which turns out to be perfectly designed for what I used to use Pipulate for when it was a Flash-based Web app.

 ****************************************